 We were told the dental nurses were responsible for cleaning all surfaces and the dental chair in the surgery in-between patients and at the beginning and end of each session of the practice in the mornings/ evenings.
-External cleaning staff had been appointed for the domestic cleaning at the practice.
+External cleaning staff undertook domestic cleaning at the practice.
 Cleaning schedules were in place and we saw the logs to confirm they were being completed.
 There were appropriate colour coded cleaning equipment and it was stored correctly at the time of our inspection.

-An up to date Legionella risk assessment had been carried out in February 2015 and the results were negative for bacterium [Legionella is a bacterium found in the environment which can contaminate water systems in buildings].
-Hot and cold water temperature monitoring was being undertaken and documented and water lines were being cleaned in line with current guidance.
-Water temperature checks were completed every month on water lines in the surgeries, toilets and decontamination room.
+A Legionella risk assessment had not been carried out in August 2016.
+However we saw evidence that one had been booked.
+[Legionella is a bacterium found in the environment which can contaminate water systems in buildings].
+Hot and cold water temperature monitoring was being undertaken and documented and dental unit water lines were being maintained in line with current guidance.
+Water temperature checks were completed every month on water lines in the surgeries and decontamination room.
 Purified water was used in dental lines.
 Taps were flushed daily in line with recommendations.